minetest/blog/.github/CONTRIBUTING.md

 ### Cover screenshots, Build screenshots, and Art

 Each post should have a cover screenshot that will be the background for the title.
-We may also include a "Minetest at its best" screenshot, showing players having fun, and show some cool builds.
+We may also include a "Luanti at its best" screenshot, showing players having fun, and show some cool builds.

 Please make submissions each month for these!
 When you make the issue, format